AntreasAntoniou/DAGAN/README.md

 In this case we expect the dataset to have the form [num_classes, num_samples, im_height, im_width, im_channels] but the num samples should be different for each class therefore when the shape is checked it should only return [num_classes,].

+Once your data provider is ready use a template such as he train_omniglot_dagan.py and simply change the data provider that is being passed.
+Then just run the experiment.
+This should be sufficient for any new dataset.
 ## To Generate Data

 The model training automatically uses unseen data to produce some generations at the end of each epoch, however once you have trained a model satisfactorily you can generate samples for the whole of the validation set using the following command: